SeroviICAI/Pizza_Analytics_Harder/README.md

 all the ordered pizzas).

 ## What more can be useful for our analysis?
+Before organising our datasets, we can make a description of the number of null's, etc... of each dataframe so we have a better idea of how to clean the raw data.

 Having more than one dataframe to work with is no issue.
 In fact, it helps structuring your data into separate variables.
 As we are working with ingredient amounts, it is important how many ingredients were consumed across the year and their kind (Tomato sauce, Mozzarella cheese, ...).
 Additionaly, we can create another dataframe